-The Service Provider was also oriented to counselling for continuation, a new counselling technique that ensures clients get to make their own contraceptive choice based on their needs and this greatly helped when it came to edu-cating the client on modern FP options.
+counselling technique that ensures clients get to make their own contraceptive choice based on their needs and this greatly helped when it came to educating the client on modern FP options.

 After gaining the confidence he needed and a boost in positive attitude towards FP, Mr. Tarus, couldn't wait to offer his community the essential services, he worked with DESIP to organize for an in-reach event in his facility.